-- Employees and students should monitor their health starting from the day they first had close contact with the person and continue for 10 days after they last had close contact with the person. - Employees who are well and residing with someone with COVID-19 should notify the CCO, EDs and Human Resources and follow LACDPH recommended precautions. - Students who are well and residing with someone with COVID-19 should notify their teacher and CCO and follow LACDPH recommended precautions - Employees who develop a fever or any COVID-19 symptoms should call their healthcare provider right away and notify their supervisor and Human Resources. - Students who develop a fever or any COVID-19 symptoms should call their healthcare provider right away and notify their Teacher/Principal. - Before going to a medical appointment, employees and students should tell their healthcare provider about their close contact with someone who is confirmed to have or is being evaluated for COVID-19.
-This will help the healthcare provider's office take steps to keep other people from getting infected.

-Response to Employee or Student Who Tests Positive for COVID-19
+have, or is bein g evaluated for, COVID-19 infection: Employees and students should monitor their health starting from the day they first had close contact with the person and continue for 10 days after they last had close contact with the person.
+Employees who are well and residing with someone with COVID-19 should notify the CCO, EDs and Human Resources and follow LACDPH recommended precautions.
+Students who are well and residing with someone with COVID-19 should notify their teacher and CCO and follow LACDPH recommended precautions Employees who develop a fever or any COVID-19 symptoms should call their healthcare provider right away and notify their supervisor and Human Resources.
+Students who develop a fever or any COVID-19 symptoms should call their healthcare provider right away and notify their Teacher/Principal.
+Before going to a medical appointment, employees and students should tell their healthcare provider about their close contact with someone who is confirmed to have or is being evaluated for COVID-19.
+This will help the healthcare provider's office take steps to keep other people from getting infected. - mployee or Student Who Tests Positive for COVID-19 or student tests positive for COVID-19 Employees should notify the CCO, EDs and Human Resources if they have tested positive for COVID-19.